A Voice for All Seasons: Wayne Harada Reviews "My Continuum"

 By Wayne Harada

 Under guidance from new mentor-producer Lance Jyo, Kevin clearly curated a roster of new material: two that he co-wrote with Jyo, and three others that Jyo co-authored.
-All songs should attract his legion of fans, and I confess, if these tunes were on a roulette spin, all will would have winning appeal.
+All songs should attract his legion of fans, and I confess, if these tunes were on a roulette spin, all would have winning appeal.

 Think about it…